Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy: Optimization Method

 \begin{remark}[Convexity of the Logistic MMD Loss] The $O(n)$ approximate loss $\tilde{l}(\bm{\theta}, \bm{x}_i, y_i)$ is defined as $\pi_i^{2(1-y_i)}(1-\pi_i)^{2y_i}$ (up to constant shifts and scales).
 Through the analysis of the Hessian matrix $\nabla_{\bm{\theta}}^2 \tilde{l}_i$, it can be shown that the function is not globally convex due to the properties of the sigmoid link $\pi_i = \sigma(\bm{x}_i^\top \bm{\theta})$.
 However, the objective function is locally convex if the following constraints are satisfied for all $i = 1, \dots, n$:

 This interval corresponds to $\pi_i \in [0, 2/3]$ when $y_i=0$ and $\pi_i \in [1/3, 1]$ when $y_i=1$.
 Under these constraints, the minimization of the MMD loss becomes a convex programming problem.
-In practice, the robustness of the MMD objective combined with an initialization at the standard Lasso or logistic Lasso estimate typically places $\bm{\theta}$ within a region of the parameter space that satisfies these conditions, ensuring stable convergence. \end{remark}
+In practice, the robustness of the MMD objective combined with an initialization at the standard Lasso or logistic Lasso estimate typically places $\bm{\theta}$ within a region of the parameter space that satisfies these conditions, ensuring stable convergence.
+However, if the local convexity is not met and the covergence cannot be achieved within reasonable number of iterations, we should restart the algorithm with multiple trials of intial values. \end{remark}

 For the full $O(n^2)$ estimator $\hat{\bm{\theta}}_n$, the gradient involves pairwise terms weighted by the input kernel $K_x(\bm{x}_i, \bm{x}_j)$.
 Using the chain rule $\nabla_{\bm{\theta}} \pi_k = \pi_k(1-\pi_k)\bm{x}_k$, the gradient of the loss in \eqref{eq:logisticv1} is: